 Ameya (“Arun”) Paradkar concentrates his practice in intellectual property matters, with a particular focus on patent litigation and counseling in software and biotechnology.
 He has experience in authentication, streaming, database, and machine learning (“AI”) technologies, as well as in pharmaceuticals.

 As an experienced litigator, Arun has:

-- argued a motion on subject matter eligibility of a software database patent
+- argued a motion on the subject matter eligibility of a software database patent

 - Taken and defended technical depositions